open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-token-swaps.md

 EVM compatibility allows easy integration with existing DeFi protocols for a seamless user experience.

+For insights into Arbitrum's integration with NFTs, visit [Super Rare on Arbitrum](https://www.license-token.com/wiki/super-rare-on-arbitrum).

 ## The Future of DeFi with Layer 2 Solutions

 Arbitrum's rise signals a crucial phase for DeFi, addressing blockchain transaction challenges and promoting mass adoption.